kira8ke/Daily-Inspiration-n8n-workflow/README.md

-n8n Workflow – Initial 3 Nodes

-This repository contains an n8n workflow with 3 nodes that were built as part of an automation project.

-📌 Current Progress

-✅ First 3 nodes created and exported.

-🚧 Email trigger/notification node will be added in the next version.

-📥 How to Import the Workflow
+📖 Bible n8n Automation Project

+This project contains an n8n workflow that automatically fetches Bible verses and sends them via email.
+It’s designed to help you (or your users) receive inspirational verses directly in the inbox.

+✨ Features

+🔄 Automated workflow built in n8n

+📜 Fetches Bible verses dynamically

+📧 Sends verses through email notification

-Download the workflow JSON file from this repo (workflows/MyWorkflow.json).
+⚡ Ready-to-import workflow JSON

+🚀 Setup Instructions

+Clone or download this repository.

 Open your n8n instance.

-Click Workflows → Import from File.
+Navigate to Workflows → Import from File.

-Select the downloaded .json file.

-The workflow will now appear in your n8n dashboard.
+Upload the file located at:

+workflows/BibleWorkflow.json

+Configure your Email node with valid SMTP credentials (e.g., Gmail, Outlook, or custom).

+Activate the workflow and let it run automatically.

 📂 Repository Structure
 workflows/
-  └── MyWorkflow.json   # Exported 3-node workflow
+└── BibleWorkflow.json # Exported n8n workflow for Bible automation
 README.md # Project documentation

-🚀 Next Steps

-Add email trigger/notification node.

-Extend workflow for GitHub automation.
+📧 Example Email

+Subject: 📖 Today’s Bible Verse
+Body:

+John 3:16
+For God so loved the world, that he gave his only begotten Son,
+that whosoever believeth in him should not perish, but have everlasting life.

+⚠️ Notes

+Make sure your email provider allows SMTP / App Passwords (Gmail requires enabling 2FA + App Password).

+If using Gmail OAuth2, configure the OAuth Consent Screen and add yourself as a Test User.